 Dedicated STEP 1 Study Time

 This is really up to the individual, but this is how I did it and I don’t think many other people did it this way.
 I scheduled five weeks of dedicated study time.
 Do what works best for you, by this time you should know where you are and where you need to go.
-I don’t think any of the DIT or Falcon review courses are worth it at this point either if you have followed my schedule from August.
+I don’t think any of the DIT or Falcon review courses are worth it.
 Those courses are designed to help people pass STEP who haven’t been studying hard during their second year.

 I set it up for timed and again selected all subjects and organ systems.
 I made sure to review the entire test after I completed it.
 This helped me get prepared for the real thing by getting my timing down and working on my thinking process.
 I stopped worrying about whether or not I got a question right and just learned to try my best and move on.
 During my review, if I missed a question I worked on it.
 Don’t worry if you aren’t getting every question right!
 I know of people who had a second pass percentage rate around the 80% mark and still did well.
 The key is to figure out why you missed those questions the second time around.
 I did my questions every morning.